 Child care aboard NSA Bahrain.
-Daycare is available for children up to five years old throughout the CDC.
+Daycare is available for children up to five years old.
 Childcare is also available during the summer months when school is not in session.
 More information is available from the Navy's Child and Youth programs website.
 Register for OCONUS childcare.
 For more information visit Military One Source Education Consultant.

 Pet Information.
 Ensure you are aware of the most up-to-date requirements in regards to traveling with pets.
-MARADMIN 378/23 covers flying with pets on AMC flights.
+MARADMIN 595/16 covers flying with pets on AMC flights.